 Alternatively, these security interests can be created by means of a fixed or floating charge.
 Any charges granted by UK companies over UK-flagged ships must be registered with Companies House in order to ensure they take priority.
-Fixed and floating charges are discussed in more detail in question 34.

 33 Must security interests against non-vessel collateral be registered to be enforceable?
 If so, where are such filings made?